 The introduction should begin by catching the reader's attention.
-It then should explain what the comment is about and why it is important.
-You should assume the audience does not know the problem as well as you do, so be clear in your writing.
-Next, you should explain the facts of the case and the holding.
+It should then explain what the issue the Note is about and why it is important.
+Assume the audience is unfamiliar with the issue you are writing about, so be clear in your writing.
+Next, explain the relevant legislative or judicial history regarding the issue the Note will be dealing with.
 Finally, you should end with a roadmap of your paper.
 The roadmap should position the reader to understand what they will be reading about in the upcoming pages.
 It should also clearly state your thesis.
-It is perfectly acceptable to use language like "This comment will argue" or "Part one of the comment will analyze."
+It is perfectly acceptable to use language like "This note will argue" or "Part one of the note will analyze."